 To create the parallax effect, add a thumbnail image to your page or section:

-- Thumbnails added to a page create a page banner
+- Thumbnails added to a page create a banner

 - Thumbnails added to Index content sections create a background image.